Jeffrey Epstein Had Sex With Teen While On ‘Work Release’ After 2008 Conviction, Lawsuit Alleges

 One of them, identified as Kaitlyn Doe in the lawsuit, claimed that she met Epstein when she was 17-years-old, when he promised to help fund a surgery to cure an eating disorder.
 The surgery never materialized, and instead Doe was coerced into various sex acts for the Palm Beach man-about-town.

-Doe was 19 in 2008 when Epstein was incarcerated.
+Doe was 19-years-old in 2008 when Epstein was incarcerated.
 Nonetheless, he lured her down to Florida with promises of a job at his foundation.
 Once again, she was coerced into having sex with Epstein and did not receive the promised job.

 Eventually, Doe was forced to marry one of Epstein’s associates so that he could receive a green card, court documents reveal.